Who Regulates Us

 We are covered by the Financial Services Compensation Scheme (FSCS).
 You may be entitled to compensation from the scheme if we cannot meet our obligations.
 This depends on the type of business and the circumstances of the claim.
 If you are eligible to claim from the FSCS, compensation is available in relation to insurance advising and arranging as follows:

-· 100% of the claim, without an upper limit for compulsory classes of insurance such as third party motor; and “pure protection” contracts, professional indemnity insurance and general insurance claims rising from the death or incapacity of the policyholder owing to injury, sickness or infirmity, all where the insurance intermediary has failed to pay money to an insurer, pay away money it has received from an insurer, or has failed to take steps to allow the insurer to effect the contract of insurance
+• 100% of the claim, without an upper limit for compulsory classes of insurance such as third party motor, Long term insurance, professional indemnity insurance and general insurance claims arising from the death or incapacity of the policyholder owing to injury, sickness or infirmity, all where the insurance intermediary has failed to pay money to an insurer, pay away money it has received from an insurer, or has failed to take steps to allow the insurer to effect the contract of insurance

 Further information about the compensation scheme arrangements is available from the FSCS online at www.fscs.org.uk.

 We normally receive commission from insurers or product providers, typically this is from 5%-20%.
 If you wish to know, you may ask us to confirm the exact amount applicable to your policy.
 We act as a credit broker and offer introductions to Close Brothers Premium Finance to facilitate the payment of your premiums.
 We may receive commission for this which is typically 15.45%.